INGEOTEC/EvoMSA/docs/source/index.rst

 EvoMSA is a Sentiment Analysis System based on `B4MSA
 <https://github.com/ingeotec/b4msa>`_ and `EvoDAG
 <https://github.com/mgraffg/EvoDAG>`_.
 EvoMSA is a stack
-generalisation algorithm specialised on text classification problems.
+generalization algorithm specialized on text classification problems.
 It works by combining the output of different text models to produce the final prediction.
 These text models are: